 Energy & Water Benchmarking Ordinance

-Download a copy of the Compliance Quick Guide for step-by-step guidance on how to bring your building(s) into compliance with the Benchmarking Ordinance in 2021.
+Download a copy of the Compliance Quick Guide for step-by-step guidance on how to bring your building(s) into compliance with the Benchmarking Ordinance.

 The City of Columbus' Energy & Water Benchmarking and Transparency Ordinance (Columbus City Code Title 41 - Building Code Chapter 4117) requires commercial and multi-family building owners and managers of buildings 50,000 square feet and larger to track (or “benchmark”) their electricity, gas, and water use.
-This data is reported annually to the city through the U.S. EPA's ENERGY STAR(R) Portfolio Manager(R) tool. *Please note that reporting of water data is voluntary in 2021 and will be required starting in 2022.
+This data is reported annually to the city through the U.S. EPA's ENERGY STAR(R) Portfolio Manager(R) tool. *Please note that reporting of water data was voluntary in 2021 and is required starting in 2022.

 Benchmarking is an easy and effective way to measure and manage a building's energy and water usage.
 The Energy and Water Benchmarking and Transparency Ordinance is designed to guide Columbus building owners and managers in starting this process.
 Compliance with this ordinance will help to reach Mayor Ginther's ambitious pledge to make Columbus a carbon neutral community by 2050.
 Learn more about Columbus' Climate Action Plan.

 The City of Columbus is committed to creating an equitable and climate-ready future.
 Additional resources are available to support non-profit, faith-based, and affordable housing organizations, as well as building owners in historically disenfranchised neighborhoods.
 Please reach out directly to the Benchmarking Help Desk to learn more.

 In 2021, the inaugural year of the Benchmarking Ordinance, only buildings 100,000 square feet and larger were required to submit energy data.
 As of 2022, buildings 50,000 square feet and larger are required to comply, submitting energy and water data.